initcron/cicd-labs/chapters/dockerjenkins.md

   * Refactor the Jenkinsfile for worker app using the following reference

-### Test docker agent
+## Test building with Docker Agent

 Create a test pipeline to run a job with docker agent

 Create `docker-pipe-01` pipeline job in your jenkins.
-In configuration page, mention the following test code in jenkins script and save the configuration and build it.
+On the configuration page, add  the following test code in jenkins pipeline script,  save the configuration and build it.

 ```
 pipeline {
     agent {